Okolona, Mississippi: Civil War era

 Five skirmishes or battles between Union and Confederate forces occurred in and around Okolona.
 The eponymous Battle of Okolona occurred in February 1864.
 In a running cavalry clash between Confederate General Nathan Bedford Forrest and Union General William Sooy Smith, the Federals were defeated just north and west of town.
 General Forrest's brother, Jeffery, was killed in the engagement.

 Okolona College

-Okolona College was an historically black college served African Americans 1902–1965.
+Okolona College was a historically black college served African Americans 1902–1965.
 Today it is central to the Okolona College Historic District.

 Geography

 According to the United States Census Bureau, the city has a total area of 17.26 km2, of which 17.21 km2 is land and 0.04 km2, or 0.23%, is water.

 As highways were built, they passed through the city, connecting it with other towns.
 This is the location of the junction of former U.S. Route 45 Alternate (Church Street) and Mississippi Highway 32 (Monroe Avenue).
 US-45A now bypasses the town to the east as a four-lane divided highway.